rocjs/roc/docs/Configuration.md

 ```

 ### Meta Configuration
-The meta configuration should mirror the normal configuration file.
+The meta configuration should mirror the normal configuration structure.

 #### `settings`
 [Read more here.](/docs/Settings.md)

 #### Custom properties
-Custom properties that are defined by extensions can define meta information, `description` and `override`.
+Custom properties that are defined by extensions can define useful meta information, `description` and `override`.

 __Example__
 ```javascript